DuffyDup/GROUP-43/README.md

 - A software aimed towards selling second-hand technology for an affordable price.

 Programming Languages used
-- // Add languages as we use them
+- HTML
+- CSS
+- JS
+- PHP
+- MYSQL

 Coding Platform used
-- //Visual Studio
+- Visual Studio